MerginMaps/docs/src/howto/manage/troubleshoot.md

 ![Input Logs](./input-logs.png)

-Once you have uploaded the logs, you can contact us on [support@merginmaps.com](mailto:support@merginmaps.com) to look into the issues.
+Once you have uploaded the logs, you can contact us on <MerginMapsEmail id="support" /> to look into the issues.